 Example Physical, chemical or biological weathering?
-Skateboard riders damaging a rock outcrop.
-The outside of a rock changing from dark grey to a rusty red colour after it has been exposed to the atmosphere.
-Crushing a rock with a hammer.
-A dark rock cracking after a hot day is rapidly followed by a very cold night.
-A glacier freezing onto the side of a valley and plucking off a piece of rock.
-Exhaust fumes from cars causing acid rain which damages marble statues.
-Tree roots breaking off lumps of rock from a cliff.
-Crumbling of marble rocks alongside a major roadway because of car exhaust dissolved in rain.
-A waterfall constantly running over a rock ledge.
+Skateboard riders damaging a rock outcrop. biological The outside of a rock changing from dark grey to a rusty red colour after it has been exposed to the atmosphere. chemical (oxidation/rusting) Crushing a rock with a hammer. biological - a person wielded the hammer A dark rock cracking after a hot day is rapidly followed by a very cold night. physical (expansion and contraction due to heat) A glacier freezing onto the side of a valley and plucking off a piece of rock. physical (freeze/thaw) Exhaust fumes from cars causing acid rain which damages marble statues. chemical Tree roots breaking off lumps of rock from a cliff. biological Crumbling of marble rocks alongside a major roadway because of car exhaust dissolved in rain. chemical A waterfall constantly running over a rock ledge. physical